MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <ul>
 	<li> Backing up a Data warehouse </li>
-	<p> Snapshots offers a time wen your database was at a certain level, so you can restore to that level.
-The backup will consist of many files, since SQL Data Warehouse is distributed (in alot of different places).
-Automatic restore points are taken several times a day <b> when your data warehouse is not paused </b>.
+	<p> Snapshots offers a time when your database was at a certain level, so you can restore to that level.
+The backup will consist of many files, since SQL Data Warehouse is distributed (exists in alot of different places).
+Automatic restore points are taken several times a day <b> assuming your data warehouse is not paused </b>.
 Overview => New Restore Point (to create your own restore point). </p>
 	<li> Restoring a Data warehouse</li>
 	<p>Restor points are deleted after 7 days and are not be available when DW is paused.
 To restore go to "Over" (next to scale) </p>
 	<li> Managing cost of a Data warehouse </li>
-	<p> Pricing page is available at Microsoft website.
-How much does the storage cost and how much does the computing cost?
-Service level DWU </p>
+	<p> The pricing page is available at Microsoft website.
+The cost depends on how much the storage cost and how much the computing cost. </p>
 	<li> Workload management </li>
-	<p> Include the process of loading data, running analysis, reporting, exporting and managing the data in the data warehouse.
+	<p> Workload management includes the process of loading data, running analysis, reporting, exporting and managing the data in the data warehouse.
 Workload classification includes when you assign users to a role that has a corresponding resource class.
 We do this with <pre> CREATE WORKLOAD CLASSIFIER </pre></p>
 	<p> Workload importance: low, below_normal, normal, above_normal, high.
 A request with higher importance will be run before a request with lower importance. </p>
 	<li> Implementing security </li>
 	<p> How to secure Azure SQL Data Warehouse </p>